alabou/bcp-006-01/docs/NMOS With H.264.md

   - A Receiver declares the `parameter_sets_transport_mode` capability to indicate that it supports bitstreams producing in-band parameter sets that update or augment the initial out-of-band parameter sets.
 If declaring "in-band" or "in-and-out-of-band" capabilities a Receiver SHALL be capable of decoding in-band parameter sets and behave according to its capabilities if those are not duplicate of the original out-of-band parameter sets.

  - A Receiver supporting "in-and-out-of-band" MUST also support "in-band" and "out-of-band" and SHOULD have all values "in-band", "out-of-band" and "in-and-out-of-band" in the enum Receiver Capability in order to allow Senders operating in any parameter_sets_transport_mode.
-   - [ ] TODO: Should it be better to simply define here that in-and-out-of-band included in-band and out-of-band and have the Controller operate based on that?

 - [ ] TODO: describe that a Sender always has the ability to send in-band parameter sets independently of this capability (unless constrained by IS-11).
 A Receiver not supporting the in-band capability would become inactive if in-band parameter sets do not match the out-of-band ones.